Learn What’s Protected Under General Liability Insurance Coverage

 Here are some general liability insurance coverage rules of thumb.
 To be sure about your specific business needs, be sure to consult with a qualified business insurance agent.

-What’s typically protected by commercial liability insurance coverage
+What’s typically protected by commercial general liability insurance coverage

 Lawsuits, investigations and settlements

 If damages are filed against you or you’re sued, general liability insurance covers the insurance company’s investigation and attorney expenses, any judgment or settlement, medical expenses in case of injury and bonds if they must be subsequently posted.

 Claims can arise from bodily injury or property damages resulting from accidents on your premises or from your products, your operations or advertising for your business.